 With the ongoing support of our Financial Advisors, we will first establish if this is the right option for you, and if so, we can help guide you through the Pension transfer process and ensure that the funds are set up correctly, managed effectively, and monitored continuously!

 How do I begin the transfer process from my old employer?

-If you are currently planning on leaving your Employer or looking to take old Pension benefits that were previously left behind, the first step is to contact the HR Department at the company and request your ‘Leaving Service Options.‘
+If you are currently planning on leaving your employer or looking to take old pension benefits that were previously left behind, you will need to contact the HR Department at the company and request your ‘Leaving Service Options.‘